usableprivacy/upribox/docs/source/intro.rst

     sudo upri-config.py enable_tor no
     sudo upri-config.py restart_tor

-To activate them again replace "no" with "yes"
+To activate them again replace "no" with "yes".
+If you activate Ninja WiFi, you have to activate Silent WiFi as well.